Douyin-vbuser/Minecraft-Genshin-Mod/README.md

 We plan to complete mondstadt first, including CG animations and plots.
 At present, the main challenge is to complete the role system,artifact system,elemental reaction system and the battle system.(because they are so different with Minecraft)

-## Start Develop
+## About Develop
 ### Mod:

-1.To help Chinese developers to understand the code more quickly.Everything in the mod is named according to its Chinese pronunciation.But it must be noted in both Chinese and English.(considering the copyright, this mod and mod_pack permanently maintain the free nature of public welfare, and is not allowed to be used for commercial purposes , it will also never be grounded on Netease version(the distributor of Minecraft in China)).
+1.To help Chinese developers to understand the code more quickly.Everything in the mod is named according to its Chinese pronunciation.But it must be noted in both Chinese and English.

-2.We also hope that you can record sounds of characters in other 3 languages and made them into resource packages.
+2.We also hope that you can record sounds in other 3 languages and made them into resource packages.

 ### Launcher: